-You can restrict access to certain types of resources based on the level of security associated with the authentication method for the user's current session.
+You can restrict access to certain types of resources based on the security level associated with the authentication method for the user's current session.
 By default, each login method has one of two security levels: Standard or High Assurance.
 You can change the session security level and define policies so that specified resources are available only to users assigned a High Assurance level.
-For details, see Session-level Security on page 35.
+For details, see Session-level Security on page 32.